Chaoborus: Life cycle

-Chaoborus spends the majority of its life in the larval stage.
-In this larval stage, there are 4 growth instars before reaching adulthood.
+Chaoborus spends the majority of its life in its larval stage, living only long enough to mate and lay eggs as an adult (usually less than 10 days).
+There are four instars, followed by a brief pupal stage, before the insect reaches adulthood.
 Most Chaoborus species are univoltine, or live for only one year, though some populations have been recorded as having a two-year generation time.
 Timing of pupation depends on local environmental conditions, though generally occurs after any ice has thawed and temperatures in the water begin to rise again.

 Collection

 The simplest way to collect glassworms is by a plankton net.
 They can be found in almost all water, but most abound in fish-free quarry ponds during winter.
 Glassworms are very easy to store if the water is kept cold and aerated.
 They are very tolerant to bad water conditions, including chlorine.
 They are sometimes collected and sold as fish food.

 Species

 These 44 species belong to the genus Chaoborus: